 Designed by the famous golf player Bernhard Langer, the golf club is accessible to players of all levels.
-The course covers 38 hectares on the southern half of the Ile aux Cerfs island with the holes snaking up and down the length of the island, boasting naturally undulating topography, volcanic rock outcrops, lakes and gullies, and a variety of tropical trees and plants.
+The course covers 38 hectares on the southern half of the Ile aux Cerfs Island with the holes snaking up and down the length of the island, boasting naturally in the undulating topography with volcanic rock outcrops, lakes and gullies, and a variety of tropical trees and plants.

 All 18 holes of this island golf have views of the ocean – some with glimpses across clearings through the trees; others by coming close to the shore.
 Expansive white sand bunkers and water set off the natural backdrop of trees and vegetation perfectly.

 Water is an essential feature of the course.
 There are nine lakes in all, and three of the holes require tee shots across sea inlets to the fairways.
 The luscious turf is Salam Seashore Paspalum grass, which is resilient in the tropical climate and allows the highest standards of course conditioning.

 In 2013, upgrading works have been carried out on the front nine holes in order to offer a better golfing experience to golfers.
 Since then, feedbacks have been enthusiastic and positive.
 In June 2014, the back nine holes have started to be reviewed and upgraded.
 These

 major changes will enable golfers to discover a more accessible golf course, regardless of the golfer’s level.
 The unique island golf course of Ile aux Cerfs will definitely be one of the most stupendous golf courses in the world, a “must play” as Colin Montgomerie puts it.